Are you wondering what Pickemfirst is all about ?

 Watch this 2-minute YouTube video...

-Romo (back) is nearing the next stage of his rehab process, The Dallas Morning News reports.
+Romo had X-rays to check the progress of his L1 vertebrae fracture last week, The Dallas Morning News reports.

 Cowboys owner Jerry Jones strongly suggested that Romo will be kept on the 53-man roster to start the season, David Helman of Dallas Cowboys.com reports.